elix/elix.org/content/ReactiveMixin.md

     this.shadowRoot.querySelector('#value').textContent = this.state.value;

-The three mixins, `ReactiveMixin`, `ShadowTemplateMixin`, and `RenderUpdatesMixin` are used together in Elix so often that, for convenience, they are used to create an Elix component base class called [ElementBase](ElementBase).
-There is nothing special about the `ElementBase` base class, and it can easily be recreated by using the mixins directly.
+The three mixins, `ReactiveMixin`, `ShadowTemplateMixin`, and `RenderUpdatesMixin` are used together in Elix so often that, for convenience, they are used to create an Elix component base class called [ReactiveElement](ReactiveElement).
+There is nothing special about the `ReactiveElement` base class, and it can easily be recreated by using the mixins directly.

 ## Web component and FRP lifecycle methods